The general idea

 Cleaning up

 Before the teams leave the field, everyone should grab twine and scissors and make bundles out of the flattened cardboard boxes that litter the field.
-These bundles can be taken to a recycling center, a dumpster, or saved for some unknown bonfire-like purpose.

 Optional tweaks and variations